Six surprising ways hiking can improve your mental health

 In this case, participants spent four days backpacking without their phones.
 Detached from the constant distractions of a wired society, their brains were free to focus on the task at hand.

 4. Reduces symptoms of ADHD.

-In a on kids diagnosed with attention deficit/hyperactivity disorder, “green outdoor activities reduced symptoms significantly more than did activities conducted in other settings.”
+In a study examining the impact of “green” activities on kids diagnosed with attention deficit/hyperactivity disorder, “green outdoor activities reduced symptoms significantly more than did activities conducted in other settings.”
 The results were consistent along demographic lines.